This spinach strawberry salad is topped with a sweet poppy seed dressing. A light, colorful, and fresh salad for the warm weather!

 Spinach Strawberry Salad with Orange Poppy Seed Dressing.

-- one 5 ounce package baby spinach rinsed and drained
+- 5 ounces baby spinach rinsed and drained

 - 12 strawberries sliced